juneDebugs/BotWorkshop/README.md

 # Azure Bot Service
 Azure Bot Service speeds up development by providing an integrated environment that’s purpose-built for bot development with the Microsoft Bot Framework connectors and BotBuilder SDKs.
 Developers can get started in seconds with out-of-the-box templates for scenarios including basic, form, language understanding, question and answer, and proactive bots.

-# Give your bot Intelligence with Cognitive Services
+# Intelligence with Cognitive Services
 Give your bot some super powers.
 Go beyond a great conversationalist to a bot that can recognize a user in photos, moderate content, make smart recommendations, translate language and more.
 Cognitive Services enable your bot to see, hear, and interpret in more human ways.
+Bot Service leverages the Bot Builder SDK with support for .NET and Node.js.